 IS-362 is part of The Federal Emergency Management Agency's (FEMA) On-line Independent Study Program presented by the Emergency Management Institute.
 IS-362 is an eight-hour, web-based course addressing the four phases of emergency planning using a multi-hazard approach that has been tailored to the school community.
 Specifically, it addresses hazard assessment, plan development, emergency management operations and the necessary roles and responsibilities to be represented on a school emergency team.
-School district and school-based professionals with key roles and responsibilities in emergency management should take this course as an introduction to their team's emergency management activities.
+School district and school-based professionals with key roles and responsibilities in emergency management activities.
 Accessible at: http://training.fema.gov/EMIWeb/IS/is362.asp